Friends General Conference

 Meeting Times

-Notice: in-person gatherings and blended gatherings have returned to the Meetinghouse.
-Blended gatherings feature online attenders joining masked, vaccinated and distanced in-person attenders in worship.
-Plain gatherings feature only vaccinated and distanced in-person attenders in worship.
+Notice: Plain gatherings and blended gatherings have returned to the Meetinghouse.
+Blended gatherings feature online attenders joining masked and vaccinated in-person attenders in worship.
+Plain gatherings feature only vaccinated in-person attenders in worship.
 Check here to find out what's happening this week.

 Blended Early Worship: Sunday 8:15-9:30.
 Click Link to enter online, or join in person at 8:10 am.